Employment

 Alumni Service Corps

-The Alumni Service Corps is a ten-month program (August to June) for young Georgetown Prep graduates who are dedicated to service and community life.
-Participants work on campus and live in the residential dorms.
+The Alumni Service Corps (ASC) is a ten-month program (August to June) for young Georgetown Prep graduates who are dedicated to service and community life.
 In addition to housing, Georgetown Prep provides meals, medical insurance, and a modest salary.

 Part-time Lifeguard